-- U.S. Department of Agriculture Forest Service - U.S. Department of Interior National Park Service - U.S. Department of Interior U.S. Fish & Wildlife Service - U.S. Department of Interior Bureau of Land Management - Montana Department of Natural Resources and Conservation - Montana Department of Fish, Wildlife, and Parks and Fish and Wildlife Commission - Idaho Department of Fish and Game; Idaho Fish and Game Commission; Idaho Wolf Depredation Control Board - Wyoming Game and Fish Department; Wyoming Game and Fish Commission
+- U.S. Department of Agriculture Forest Service - U.S. Department of Interior National Park Service - U.S. Department of Interior U.S. Fish & Wildlife Service - U.S. Department of Interior Bureau of Land Management - Montana Department of Natural Resources and Conservation - Montana Department of Fish, Wildlife, and Parks and Fish and Wildlife Commission - Idaho Department of Fish and Game; Idaho Fish and Game Commission - Wyoming Game and Fish Department; Wyoming Game and Fish Commission

-The 2023 Wolf Plan2025 Wolf Plan would not be expected to contribute to new cumulative wolf management impacts associated with the above-listed entities/strategies.
+The 2023 Wolf Plan would be expected to contribute to cumulative wolf management impacts associated with the above-listed entities/strategies.
 For a more detailed discussion of the relevant entities/strategies listed above see § 3.1.4, Actions Considered in the Cumulative Impacts Analyses.
 Wolves inhabit various habitats of Montana and would continue to inhabit these same areas under the proposed action.
-Cumulative impacts associated with the proposed action, with consideration for any impacts associated with the management strategies implemented by the federal and state land/resource managers listed above, would be short-and long term, negligible, and cumulative.
+Cumulative impacts associated with the proposed action, with consideration for any impacts associated with the management strategies implemented by the federal and state land/resource managers listed above, would be short- and long-term, negligible, and cumulative.

-3.18 HUMAN POPULATION RESOURCE 17: DEMANDS FOR GOVENRNMENT SERVICES
+3.18 HUMAN POPULATION RESOURCE 17: DEMANDS FOR GOVENRIMENT SERVICES